goodalexander/goodalexander.github.io/_posts/2023-07-09-stress-zero.md

 So I became at least a little open to the idea of ‘spiritual healing’ or shamanic this and that.
 I went to a few yoga classes.
 And I picked up the basic idea of “setting intentions” and “gratitude”.

 I’m a big fan of empirics in life observations.
-I keep very good journals about my life decisions, and what went wrong and what went poorly.
+I keep very good journals about my life decisions, and what went well and what went poorly.
 And I can say with a good deal of confidence that bad outcomes have resulted when:
 I did not have clearly defined intentions or the activities I was engaging in went directly against my intention I was not routinely grateful for my life, the people in my life or what I was working on